Skakarla2023/hello-react/React/React Hooks/Hooks Intro.md

 #### “useState is a React Hook that lets you add and manage state (dynamic values) inside functional components, and re-renders the UI whenever the state changes.”

+#### “useEffect is a React Hook that lets you run side effects (like data fetching or DOM updates) in functional components, with a dependency array controlling when the effect should run.”